jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   - **gross emissions** means New Zealand’s total emissions from the agriculture, energy, industrial processes and product use, and waste sectors (as reported in the New Zealand Greenhouse Gas Inventory)
   - **group** has the same meaning as in section 5 of the Financial Reporting Act 2013
   - **holding account** means an account in the Registry for the purpose of holding units
+  - **horticultural land use** means the use of land to grow food or beverage crops for human consumption (other than arable crops) or flowers for commercial supply
   - **import** has a corresponding meaning to importation in section 5(1) of the Customs and Excise Act 2018
   - **importer** has the same meaning as in section 5(1) of the Customs and Excise Act 2018
   - **indigenous forest species** means a forest species that occurs naturally in New Zealand or has arrived in New Zealand without human assistance